Vpredictor/EEG2Image-based-Denoised-ConvNets/README.md

-# Exploring-BCI-Control-in-Smart-Environment
-EEG  Intention Recognition
+# Exploring BCI Control in Smart Environments: Intention Recognition via EEG Representation Enhancement Learning

 ### Overview
 This project is going to classifiy 5-class EEG signals using  the EEG2Image based denoised-ConvNets model